Kra & Kpi - Pdf Download

 Dear Villis,

-Do check with the attachments for KRA and for KPI,
+Please check the attachments for KRA and for KPI.

-Whatever Key Performance Indicators are selected, they must reflect the organization's goals, they must be key to its success,and they must be quantifiable (measurable).
+Whatever Key Performance Indicators are selected, they must reflect the organization's goals, be key to its success, and be quantifiable (measurable).
 Key Performance Indicators usually are long-term considerations.
-The definition of what they are and how they are measured do not change often.
+The definition of what they are and how they are measured does not change often.
 The goals for a particular Key Performance Indicator may change as the organization's goals change, or as it gets closer to achieving a goal.

 1 Attachment(s) [Login To View]